krunch3r76/entropythief/README.md

 # entropythief

 **A golem requestor installation is needed to run this app.
-Please visit https://www.golem.network for details** get high quality entropy (randomness) at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (**default**). requests are sent whenever the pipe falls below half the set threshold.
+Please visit https://www.golem.network for details** get high quality entropy (randomness) at a steal of a rate from multiple providers utilizing Intel's RDSEED cpu instruction.
+Requests are sent whenever the pipe falls below half the set threshold.

 # requirements
 a requestor installation of golem (see https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development)